 This section of the website will be updated throughout the project to provide users with an approximate two-week preview of upcoming construction and changes to the way in which drivers experience moving through the project area.
 Unforeseen emergencies or weather events may have an impact on the schedule.
 This brief video provides a general sense of how the project will be constructed.
 The timeline shown in the film should be considered to be approximate.
 A general timeline of the project is also provided to give users a sense of how the job will unfold between now and 2016.

-During the winter of 2013-2014, there will be periodic lane closures to facilitate the excavation of test pits for utility investigations in preparation for upcoming work in spring, 2014.
+During the spring of 2014, there will be periodic lane closures to facilitate the installation of utilities.
 Lane closures will take place outside of peak commuting periods and will not have an impact on MBTA ferry operations.
 Additional updates regarding lane closures will be made available through this website.
 You may also wish to join our stakeholder database to receive project information.
 A project hotline (617-504-2924) is available for members of the community with an immediate question or concern about a specific construction activity at the Fore River site.
 This telephone number is staffed whenever construction activities are in progress.